High Throughput DNA Sequencing

 Service and Sample Submission

-All users are required to fill the Service Request Form and email it to us at email@example.com.
+All users are required to fill the Service Request Form and email it to us at firstname.lastname@example.org.
 Samples will not be accepted without the form.
-You will be entered into the sequencing queue upon receipt of this form and your samples having been dropped off at the center.
+Samples will be entered into the sequencing queue upon receiving the form and samples.

-Currently, we only offer full service on genomic DNA-seq and RNA-seq.
-Users only need to provide us genomic DNA or total RNA, we will prepare libraries, generate clusters, and perform sequencing runs.
+Currently, we only offer library preparation service for genomic DNA sequencing, RNA sequencing, and PCR amplicon sequencing.
+Users only need to provide us genomic DNA, total RNA, or PCR amplicons, we will perform sample QC, prepare libraries, pool libraries, and perform sequencing runs.

-For other sequencing applications (such as ChIP-seq, targeted sequencing, and small RNA sequencing), users need to prepare the libraries and bring them to us for sequencing.
+For other sequencing applications, users need to prepare and pool the libraries and bring them to us for sequencing.

 Genomic DNA sample submission

-For each sample, a minimum of 2 micrograms of genomic DNA is required.
+For each sample, a minimum of 200 ng genomic DNA is required.
 The gDNA should be column purified and intact.
 An agarose gel picture is required and the A260:280 ratio needs to be above 1.8.

 Pre-made library submission

-Due to the large size and high volume of sequencing data, the GRC has very limited capacity for data retention.
+Due to the large size and high volume of sequencing data, we have very limited capacity for data retention.

-Image files: Updated Illumina software no longer retains image files.
-Images are analyzed in realtime and immediately deleted by the software.
+Image files: Illumina sequencers no longer retain image files.
+Images are analyzed in realtime and immediately deleted by the sequencer software.
 Users therefore do not have the option of requesting image files.

 Intermediate analysis files: The standard procedure is to retain the intermediate files at the GRC only during the troubleshooting phase, which is generally less than a month.
 If users would like a copy of the intermediate analysis files, they must request this when submitting samples AND provide a portable hard drive for the file transfer.

-Analyzed data (fastQ and aligned data): This data are delivered to users' CFS folders or designated servers, and will be stored at the GRC for six months.
-For operational purposes, the GRC may retain data beyond six months, but cannot guarantee retrievability after six months.
-All sequencing data will be permanently deleted from GRC computers/servers after one year.
+Analyzed data (FASTQ files): This data are delivered to users' CFS folders or designated servers, and will be stored at the GRC for six months.
+Once delivered, it’s users’ responsibility to keep the data files.